 * * *

-30.7.8 Format and Validation of Start-Up and Shut-Down Times.
+30.7.8 Format and Validation of Start-Up and Shut-Down Times

 For a Generating Unit or a Resource-Specific System Resource, the submitted Start-Up Time expressed in minutes (min) as a function of down time expressed in minutes (min) must be a staircase function with up to three (3) segments defined by a set of 1 to 4 down time and Start-Up Time pairs.
 The Start-Up Time is the time required to start the resource if it is offline longer than the corresponding down time.
 The last segment will represent the time to start the unit from a cold start and will extend to infinity.
 The submitted Start-Up Time function shall be validated as follows: